royriojas/simpless/README.md

   functions to `less`.

-**TODO: Add a cache mode for incremental builds**
+**TODO: Add a cache mode for incremental builds** **NOTE**:
+The module used to have colored output.
+It has being removed because not all terminals use the same color scheme. `--colored-ouput` can be used to get the colored output back

 ## Motivation
 Just wanted to have a good wrapper to process my less resources, without having to manually install all of the dependencies.